enthought/traits/docs/source/traits_user_manual/advanced.rst

    handler defined for the trait.
 This is needed so the default can be reported as the old value (see :ref:`static-notification`).

-While it is possible to use default initializers to lazily initialize an attribute based on the object state after instantiation, this relies on not having to observe for changes on the trait.
+While it is possible to use default initializers to lazily initialize attributes based on the object state post-instantiation, this relies on not having to observe for changes on the trait.
 This is often difficult in practice, since trait notifications can be setup by external objects, and are often needed for Property traits, delegation and GUI applications.
 These use